 The Parking Bylaw does not have any requirements for bicycle parking for multi-family dwellings.
 However, the development is planning on providing secure bicycle parking in the parkade and potentially providing a bicycle maintenance stand with tools.
-Bunt recommends that at least 1.0 secure bicycle parking stall is provided per dwelling.
-Bicycle racks for visitors should be installed near building entries with weather protection if possible.
+The development will be providing 129 bicycle spaces for residents (1 space per unit) and 10 short-term spaces for visitors.
+Short-term bicycle parking should be provided near building entrances with weather protection.

-3.3 Access
+3.3 Loading